Arrange your utilities.

 These things can be arranged in advance and should be done after you have gone unconditional but before settlement day.

-If you have previously arranged providers while renting you may already know who you want to go with.
-Otherwise, you should have a look around and do your research to make sure you get the best deal (and the best service!).
+If you have previously arranged providers while renting, you may already know who you want to go with.
+Otherwise, you should have a look around and do your research to make sure you get the best deal (and the best service).

-Whether you've previously been renting and already have a range of household items, or are starting from scratch, there's always things you need to buy when moving in to your first home.
+Whether you've previously been renting and already have a range of household items, or are starting from scratch, there's always things you need to buy when moving into your first home.

 - Whiteware